hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

 via the *Clear reference cast* option under the *Reference cast* menu (:numref:`editor_tab14`).
 Further extensions and augmentations will then use WOA/RTOFS.

+If :ref:`network_data_reception` is activated, the previously received cast can be automatically set as reference cast by choosing *Set previous profile as reference cast (used for data reception only)*.
+This functionality will remain active as long as the *Apply* button remains pressed.

 .. _editor_tab14:
 .. figure:: ./_static/editor_tab14.png
     :width: 280px